 - A Kazi (or Qazi) is not necessary for the marriage to take place.
 The proposal (“Ijab“) and acceptance (“Qubul“) in the presence of two adults qualifies as a legal wedding under the act.

-- Indian Muslim men can have up to four wives, provided he treats all of them equally.
+- Polygyny is permitted in Islam under some conditions.
+Indian Muslim men can have up to four wives, provided he treats all of them equally.

 (The procedure regarding the above issue might have been amended in few states.)